-- $5,460: least expensive 2017-18 tuition and fees — at Brigham Young University, in Provo, Utah.
-The school, led by the Church of Jesus Christ of Latter-day Saints, charges twice as much for students who are not Mormon.
+- $5,620: least expensive 2018–19 tuition and fees at Brigham Young University in Provo, Utah.
+The school, led by the Church of Jesus Christ of Latter-day Saints, charges twice as much for students who are not members of the church.

 In-State vs. Out-of-State

-Location really makes the most difference in the price tag of an education if you decide to go to school close to home.
-With room and board charges, the cost hits $20,090.
-Compare that to the out-of-state public college tuition of $24,930 ($35,370 with room and board), and you can see an advantage to sticking with your own state's university system.
+Location really makes the most difference in the price tag of an education if you decide to go to school in your home state.
+The cost of in-state public tuition and fees hits $10,230 before room and board, and more than doubles to $21,370 if you factor it in.
+Compare that to the out-of-state public college tuition of $26,290 ($37,430 with room and board), and you can see an advantage to sticking with your own state's university system.

 When comparing sticker prices, private schools will almost always have a higher cost than public schools.
 However sticker prices can be misleading.
 Very rarely do most college students — regardless of school — pay the entire tuition price out of pocket.
 In fact, many private institutions offer generous merit scholarships and aid packages to those who qualify.
 Although going with a public, in-state institution will usually mean a less expensive education, it's not necessarily the case for every student.